Must-Visit Croatian Wineries: Guide To Croatia Wine Regions & Wines To Try

 Photo Credit: Edivo Underwater Winery

 Yes, you read that right!
-The beautiful PeljeŔac Peninsula even has its own underwater winery.
+The beautiful Pelješac Peninsula even has its own underwater winery.

 Located in the small town of Drače, between Orebić and Ston, Edivo Vina is the first underwater winery in Croatia.
 It stores its wines in amphorae beneath the Adriatic Sea, where the cooling effect of the water provides ideal wine storage conditions.

-Visitors can tour these underwater wine cellars on a scuba diving tour with a PADI-certified guide.
+You can tour these underwater wine cellars on a scuba diving tour with a PADI-certified guide, making it a unique destination for wine lovers.
 You do need your own diving license, though, in order to grab your own wine bottle from the bottom of the sea.

 Tours occur once a day in winter and twice a day in the summertime.